abstractsite/pyblish.com/app/static/views/guide/plugins.md

 ...        break
 ```

 That should do it.
-Now we have a way of looking at `myCube_GEO` and determine whether or not it has any history attached.
+Now we have a way of looking at `gollum_GEO` and determine whether or not it has any history attached.
 We would like our validator to do the same and prevent users from publishing until the problem has been fixed.

 [listhistory]: http://help.autodesk.com/cloudhelp/2015/ENU/Maya-Tech-Docs/CommandsPython/listHistory.html